Query Language Details

 Miscellaneous and Useful Commands

-Lists all the currently-defined regions.
-A very useful command for document analysis
+- Lists all the currently-defined regions.
+A very useful command for document

 <Sync>string</Sync>